amer/resinfra/standalone-deployment/proxmox/README.md

 ## Running the deployment
 Enter the directory where the `variable.tf` and `main.tf` files are located.
-Change the `variables.tf` according to your setup.
+Change the `proxmox_server.tfvars` according to your setup.
 Initialize Terraform:
 ```
 terraform init
 ```